 By Aoshi Merc | ETF2L.org and 2 collaborators

 A Guide explaining how matches within ETF2L run, and how you as a team leader should be handling your match media!
 If you have any questions or find some mistakes feel free to come and talk to us on our public discord server[discord.gg].

 A default date is a date given to you by the ETF2L website or by a league admin depending on the cup/season.
 For the initial group stages of seasons and cups this mostly gets done by the website.
 This is based off of the 2 matched teams' prefered days.
 These days can get set by war arrangers, deputies/buddies or leaders through the dashboard below the "My teams" page.
 Followed by pressing edit availability in the row of the appropriate team.
 There you can select up to 3 possible days to play on.(These days range from what is set by the admin in charge.)
 You also have the option to give a preferred time and a time window.
 The more days you enter the more likely the default date will be on one of the days you pick.
-If neither of the teams have entered any days, there always comes a compromise.
+If neither of the teams have entered any days on a match, there always comes a compromise.
 If team B has selected more days than team A has, then team B's choices are preferred more by the system.
 If both teams selected an equal amount of days and these don't match, a "neutral" day gets selected which neither of the teams picked.